danielwestfall/danielwestfall.github.io/README.md

 ___

-Project Name | Date | Project Discription
+Project Name | Date | Update Discription
 -------------|------|--------------------
-Project | Date | Changes made
+Shapes Exercises | 1/22/2021 | Created a REPO and README for project.
+Ball Bounce Exercise | 1/22/20201 | Created a REPO and README for project.

 ### License information: